skip to main content

 Rob Milman, MD, served as a private practice radiologist for more than 25 years and is a former partner with the Austin Radiological Association in Austin, Texas.
 He has a deep interest in promoting effective health communication.

 Milman is the Interim Associate Department Head and a clinical assistant professor in the Department of Medical Education.
-He was inducted into the Texas A&M School of Medicine Academy of Distinguished Medical Educators in 2019.
+He was inducted into the Texas A&M College of Medicine Academy of Distinguished Medical Educators in 2019.

 Catherine Pepper